Fine compactified moduli of enriched structures on stable curves: Enriched structures over separably closed fields

+We continue in the notation of the previous section, so $C/k$ is a prestable curve over a separably closed field, with graph $\Gamma$. \begin{lemma} Let

-be an enriched structure on $C$.
-Then $(\cl{L}_G)_{G}$ is an M-enriched structure on $C$. \end{lemma} \begin{proof} From the definition of an enriched structure we have that $\bigotimes_{G}\cl{L}_G$ is trivial, so formula (\oref{eq:MES_1}) is satisfied.
+(where $(v,G)$ runs over relative components of $\Gamma$) be an enriched structure on $C$.
+Then $(\cl{L}_G)_{G}$ is an M-enriched structure on $C$. \end{lemma} \begin{proof} From the definition of an enriched structure we have that $\bigotimes_{(v,G)}\cl{L}_G$ is trivial, so formula (\oref{eq:MES_1}) is satisfied.
 We must verify that formulae (\oref{eq:MES_3}) and (\oref{eq:MES_4}) hold, which is done by \ref{lem:structure_of_inv_quotients}. \end{proof}

-\begin{lemma} Let $v$ be a vertex of $\Gamma$, and $G \in \pi_0(\Gamma \setminus v)$.
+\begin{lemma} Let $v$ be a vertex of $\Gamma$, and $G \in \pi_0(\Gamma \gdiff v)$.
 Let $\cl{L}$ be a line bundle on $C$ such that

 and

 Let $\phi\colon s^*I_{G^c}|_{C_G}\twoheadrightarrow \cl{L}|_{C_G}$ be any surjection.
 Then there exists a unique surjection $\Phi\colon s^*I_{G^c} \twoheadrightarrow \cl{L}$ such that $\Phi|_{C_G} = \phi$. \end{lemma} \begin{proof}We adopt the notation of \ref{lem:local_structure_of_pullbacks} (so $B_G = G \cap G^c$), and choose a compatible system of isomorphisms as in the lemma.
 By \cite{Ferrand2003Conducteur-desc} and \ref{lem:local_structure_of_pullbacks}, it is equivalent to show that there is a unique surjection